cid2rrrr/Drum_Classficiation/readme.md

     * the difference between the upper and lower frequencies

 * Spectral Rolloff
-    * It can be defined as the action of a specific type of filter which is designed to roll off the frequencies outside to a specific range.
+    * It can be defined as the action of a specific type of filter which is designed to roll off the frequencies outside a specific range.
     the default value of roll_percent is 0.85, but 0.8 is used in this project

 * Spectral Flatness